ionic-enterprise/ionic-training-decks/src/assets/data/markdown/auth-connect-angular/base.md

 ## Clone

 Before we get started, you should create an area on your file system for working on training applications.
 I use the `~/Projects/Training` folder, but you can use whichever folder works best for you.
 The key is just to keep your file system organized.
-Follow these steps to clone the starting point for this training:
+Follow these steps to clone the <a href="https://github.com/ionic-team/training-lab-angular">starting project</a> for this training:

 1. Open a terminal session
 1. `cd ~/Projects/Training` (or whichever )